Shakila/local_esb-inbound-dbevent/README.md

 listeningCriteria   - It can be one of these byLastUpdatedTimestampColumn or byBooleanColumn or deleteAfterPoll. listeningColumnName - The actual name of table column.
-It must be set if the listeningCriteria has the value 'byLastUpdatedTimestampColumn' or 'byBooleanColumn'. driverName          - The class name of the database driver. url	                - The JDBC URL of the database. username            - The user name used to connect to the database.
+It must be set if the listeningCriteria has the value 'byLastUpdatedTimestampColumn' or 'byBooleanColumn'. registryPath        - The registry path of the timestamp.
+This will be used to retrieve the records when the listeningCriteria has the value 'byLastUpdatedTimestampColumn'. driverName          - The class name of the database driver. url	                - The JDBC URL of the database. username            - The user name used to connect to the database.